Accessibility

 Text against a background, including text within images, should meet the minimum contrast ratio set by the Web Content Accessibility Guidelines (WCAG).
 Nontext elements that are required to understand content, including graphics and user interface components (such as links or social media icons) should also meet WCAG requirements.
 One strategy to achieve adequate contrast is to add a border that has sufficient contrast against each color, such as adding a border around countries in a map.
 Certain types of images, such as heat maps, photos, and screenshots, may be presented in lower contrast so they don’t lose their meaning or purpose.

-Tools to measure contrast are TPGi’s Colour Contrast Analyser and Web Accessibility in Mind’s contrast checker.
+Tools to measure contrast are TPGi’s Colour Contrast Analyzer and Web Accessibility in Mind’s Contrast Checker.

 Example: